TheReefcraftProject/reefcraft/CONTRIBUTING.md

 - Submit work as a pull request (PR) as usual
 - Ensure all CI checks pass before merging

+## 🧪 Test-Driven Development (TDD)
+We encourage **Test-Driven Development (TDD)** whenever possible.

+### Expectations
+- For each new feature, start by writing a failing test
+- Then implement the feature until the test passes
+- Refactor code with confidence knowing tests cover it
+- Submit all relevant tests in the same PR as the feature or bugfix

+### Python TDD
+- Use `pytest` and include tests under the `tests/` directory
+- Aim for clarity and coverage; mock external dependencies if needed
+- Parametrize tests where useful (`@pytest.mark.parametrize`)
+- Include edge cases and regression scenarios

+### C++ Extensions
+- Use Python-level tests to validate bindings
+- Consider minimal C++-side unit tests for logic-heavy components

 ## 💡 Contributor Tips
 - Always link work to issues
 - Use Codespaces or pull locally to review full file context